EEOB-BioData/BCB546X-R/_episodes/04-data-structures-part1.md

 ### Factors

 One important use of attributes is to define factors.
 A factor is a vector that can contain only predefined values, and is used to store categorical data.
-Factors are built on top of integer vectors using two attributes: the `class()`, "factor", which makes them behave differently from regular integer vectors, and the `levels()`, which defines the set of allowed values. \index{factors|(}
+Factors are built on top of integer vectors using two attributes: the `class()`, "factor", which makes them behave differently from regular integer vectors, and the `levels()`, which defines the set of allowed values.

 ~~~